Recent additions, changes and updates to Don's Maps

 Source: Display at the Le Regourdou archaeological site.

-This is the old excavation site at Le Regourdou.
-It is still possible to see the rusty steel crane and bucket used in the removal of spoil from the deep hole and gallery which was excavated here.
-Photo: Don Hitchcock 2008
+It is still possible to see the rusty steel crane and bucket used in the removal of spoil from the second pit, or gouffre, which M. Constant opened up after the archaeological site was excavated by scientists.

 Le Regourdou